Shreyash-MPS/PDF-Stamping-Service/README.md

 When `pdfUrl` is provided:
 - The file is downloaded to `temp/` using JDK 17's `HttpClient`
-- Streamed to disk (not buffered in memory) — safe for large files
+- Streamed to disk in 8 KB chunks (not buffered in memory) — safe for large files
 - Deleted immediately after stamping completes (or on error)
-- A scheduled cleanup job runs every 15 minutes to remove any files older than 30 minutes
+- A scheduled cleanup job runs every 15 minutes to remove any orphaned files older than 30 minutes

 Constraints on `pdfUrl`:
 - Must use `http` or `https` scheme